monza258/xcodeTheme-for-brackets/README.md

   - Search for this extension : "xcode theme"
   - Click Install!

+##Installation with ThemeInstaller app
+Find and install [ThemeInstaller](http://www.apptorium.com/products/themeinstaller) app from the Mac App Store.
+Open theme you want to install and it's done.
+Themes are visible after Xcode is restarted.

 ##How to Enable
   - View > Themes and selected option in > Current Theme